 By Luis Gallardo

-Luis Gallardo is CEO of Thinking Heads Americas, a team specializing in developing and structuring the ideas, values, projects, and contents of the clients it represents.
-Luis is the former president of brand marketing at Burson-Marsteller for EMEA as well as director of global brand strategy at BAV Consulting.
+Luis Gallardo is president of the Brands & Rousers Foundation and founder of the World Happiness Summit.
+Formerly the CEO of Thinking Heads Americas, Luis works to build on the accomplishments of the World Economic Forum by encouraging workplace happiness, human development, and holistic education.
 He’s an award-winning author and holds an MBA from IMD in Switzerland and a master’s degree in international relations from the Lancaster University in the U.K.